sinemyildiz314/bestwavessurfingclub.com/readme.md

    - Google dev tools
    - Add: SITE FUNCTIONS AND how and what I designed, transition, YouTube video, email, call, location links, clickable pages...
    - Sitemap: homepage has clickable images, added as a map...
+   - By placing the <div class="hamburger"> and its contents inside the <label>, I ensure that the hamburger icon is part of the clickable label, making my menu function as expected.

 * SEO:
   - Linking: text navigation hyperlinks, verified fuctionality of all hyperlinks
   - Page Layout: used css for page layout